xaglen/slack_prayer/README.md

 # slack-prayer
 This script encourages people to pray for specific people using Biblical prayers as a springboard.
-No effort is made to prevent back-to-back duplication of prayer recipients or of Bible prayers.
+By design no effort is made to prevent back-to-back duplication of prayer recipients - if someone gets selected two or three days in a row we just assume they need extra prayer.
+The prayers are cycled through in order, each day advancing to a new passage.

 # Usage
 1) `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`